cincuranet/blog/_posts/2010-08-03-231866-lets-try-something-new-what-about-microsoft-data-dll.md

 ---
+title: |
-title: "Let's try something new...
-What about Microsoft.Data.dll?"
+  Let's try something new...
+What about Microsoft.Data.dll?
 date: 2010-08-03T13:39:04Z
 tags:
   - .NET